 The course has recently been credited as ‘’… extremely rare to find a degree that combines theatre practice, theatre studies, and theological studies so well.
 I know of no other provision like it anywhere around Britain – and indeed, anywhere else in the English-speaking world’.

 As a fully equipped theatre, the Arts Centre it is also a place frequently used by touring theatre companies, that have included: Riding Lights Roughshod, Saltmine (‘Darkness Falls’, ‘The Soul in the Machine’, ‘Amazing Grace’ and ‘Dr Faustus’), Searchlight Theatre Company, Parable Arts, Perfect Circle Youth Theatre, 4Front Theatre Company, The Bathtub Heroine (‘Sylivia Plath, Your Words Are Just Dust’), and Attic Ladder.

-Other groups have included choirs, ballet companies, political hustings, talent shows, end of year school’s productions, and bands.
+Other groups have included choirs, ballet companies, political hustings, talent shows, end of year local school productions, and various bands.
 It is also used for both academic, church related and business focused conferences, as a base for running events around the Malvern Hills, and for music and dance workshops.
 We’ve even hosted a ‘live art’ performance where an artist painted while talking about his life.

 For more information about what’s on, or to hire the theatre itself, please email our Venue Manager Ollie Ward or call him on 01684 588982.

 The Sugarloaf Café and shop opened when Regents Theological College moved to West Malvern.
 Situated in the college Arts Centre, on the path that leads to the Worcestershire Beacon and Malvern Hills, it is unique as a café and shop.
 It’s also a place for students and people from the surrounding village to meet and relax.
 The Sugarloaf has become a hub for everyone who knows the area, and a base for the many walkers who love the surrounding hills.